 3.1.3.
 A GNSS receiver to determine the position, altitude and, speed of the vehicle.

 3.1.4.
-If applicable, sensors and other appliances being not part of the vehicle, e.g., to measure ambient temperature, relative humidity and air pressure.
+If applicable, sensors and other appliances being not part of the vehicle, e.g. to measure ambient temperature, relative humidity and air pressure.

 3.1.5.
 An energy source independent of the vehicle to power the PEMS.